metaplex/smart-contracts/metadata-collections/README.md

 Adds a page to the maintainer's collection.

-- Update Metadata Page
+- Swap Metadata for Page

-Updates a page in the collection.
+Updates the whole list of metadata associated to the collection page.

 ## Benefits

 - Perdictable address structure for querying groups of metadata without using getProgramAccounts which is slow and deminishis in performance with the number accounts under management by the program.
-- On-chain record of metadata associated to a collection that doesn't rely on collection attribut within the Metadata json.
+- On-chain record of metadata associated to a collection that doesn't rely on collection attributes within the Metadata json.

 ## Potential Enhancements